nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `viewEvent 1` displays members of the 1st event in the event list.
 * `viewEvent 10` displays members of the 10th event in the event list.

+### Find Member in member list : `findMember`

+Finds and lists a member of a specified member index in the full member list.

+Format: `findMember MEMBER_INDEX`
+* Finds and lists the member at the specified `MEMBER_INDEX` of the full member list.
+* The index refers to the index number shown in the full member list.
+* The index **must be a positive integer** that is within the range of the length of the member list.

+Examples:
+* `findMember 1` displays the 1st member of the full member list.
+* `findMember 10` displays the 10th member of the full member list.

+### Find Event in event list : `findEvent`

+Finds and lists an event of a specified event index in the full event list.

+Format: `findEvent EVENT_INDEX`
+* Finds and lists the event at the specified `EVENT_INDEX` of the full event list.
+* The index refers to the index number shown in the full event list.
+* The index **must be a positive integer** that is within the range of the length of the event list.

+Examples:
+* `findEvent 1` displays the 1st event of the full event list.
+* `findEvent 10` displays the 10th event of the full event list.

 ### Undoing a command: `undo`

 Undoes the previous command that the user has entered, which has changed the data within CCACommander.